Skip to content

 code=INVALID_CLAIMSokta_org claim missing or emptyRepeat step 3.
 Use Token Preview to confirm okta_org is set.

-code=NO_ROLESUser has Okta groups, but none map to a Shoehorn roleConfigure a mapping under Admin → Directory → Teams, or add the user’s Okta group to auth.adminAssignment.adminGroups.
+code=NO_ROLESUser has Okta groups, but none map to a Shoehorn roleConfigure a mapping under Admin → Directory → Teams, or set rbac.roleAssignment.tenantAdmin.user/.group for the bootstrap path (only fires while no roles exist yet).

 code=INVALID_DOMAINOKTA_DOMAIN is the full URL, not the bare domain, or the token endpoint is unreachableUse your-org.okta.com, no scheme, no slash.
 Check your cluster’s egress network path to Okta.